AndyNoob/commander-detached/README.md

 - Null Safety: commander is designed to be null-safe.

 ## Project Status
 As of now, commander is still in **BETA** due to being an early project and still needs some improving.
-Feel free to report a bug or issue at the [pull request](https://github.com/QuadraBoy/commander/pulls) section!
+Feel free to report a bug or issue at the [issues](https://github.com/QuadraBoy/commander/issues) section!
 It helps commander grow :)

 # Why commander?
 Let's say we make a command for players only with one argument that says hello to the player using the normal way: